- Unlimited entry

-For years 7-VCE students explore the history of the Wurundjeri people including the significance of Coranderrk.
+For years 3-6, insights to the world’s oldest living culture are gained through face painting and animal encounters.
+Students also participate in a Dreamtime story.
+For years 7-10 students explore the history of the Wurundjeri people including the significance of Coranderrk.
 They discover bush food and medicine and learn about the special relationship indigenous people have with the land and its animals.
-Students head outdoors for part of this program.

 Dreaming the Indigenous Way addresses AusVELS levels 5-10 standards.
 It supports the cross-curriculum priorities of Sustainability and Aboriginal and Torres Strait Islander histories and cultures and addresses achievements in the domains of Science, Interpersonal Development, Personal Learning, Civics and Citizenship, English, Humanities, Communication and Thinking Processes.